tkareine/jekyll-minibundle/README.md

 | `destination_path` | yes | string | `'assets/site.css'` | - | The destination path of the asset file, relative to Jekyll's site destination directory.
 If the value begins with `/` and `render_basename_only` is `false`, `ministamp`'s output will begin with `/`. |
 | `render_basename_only` | no | boolean | `true` | `false` | If `true`, `ministamp`'s rendered URL will be the basename of the asset destination path.
 See [Separating asset destination path from generated URL](#separating-asset-destination-path-from-generated-url) for more. |

-With Hash argument, the plugin processes `source_path` and `destination_path` values through a tiny template engine.
+With a Hash argument, the plugin processes `source_path` and `destination_path` values through a tiny template engine.
 This allows you to use Liquid's variables as input to `ministamp` tag.
 An example with Liquid's [`assign`][LiquidAssignTag] tag: